fluid-project/handbook.floeproject.org/src/collections/techniques/en-CA/IntegratingSignLanguage.md

 Pairing the translation with images and icons can be particularly helpful for remembering a list of options or dense content.
-Use them in the ASL/LSQ video background as an option is being signed, and match them in the list of options or content in the interface.
+Use them in the ASL/LSQ video background to reference the options being signed, and match them in the list of options or content in the interface.

 ### Type out important information